Skip to content

 Common Steps:

-• BuildGraph: Build network graph for analysis
+• BuildGraph: Export graph to JSON (node-link) for external analysis

-• NetworkStats: Compute network statistics
+• NetworkStats: Compute basic statistics

-• CapacityEnvelopeAnalysis: Monte Carlo capacity analysis
+• MaxFlow: Monte Carlo capacity analysis between node groups

 See Workflow Reference for detailed configuration.